neuro4ml/neuro4ml.github.io/Week_3/2-Humans.md

 :alt: Study Results for Localised Function
 :align: center

-Task and results for {cite:t}`https://doi.org/10.48550/arXiv.2106.02626`.
+Setup and results from {cite:t}`https://doi.org/10.48550/arXiv.2106.02626`.
 ```

 This suggests that only networks with extremely sparse inter module connections become functionally specialised, and together with other evidence, this paper adds to a growing picture that function in the brain may be less localised than previously thought.

 :::{seealso} That's it!
-Ok, that's all for this week, next week we will cover learning rules in both machine learning and neuroscience
+Ok, that's all for this week, next week we will cover learning rules in both machine learning and neuroscience.
 :::